 A Chicago native, Father Foley entered the Society of Jesus in 1954.
 He earned a BA in Latin from Xavier University in Cincinnati and holds an MA in Sociology and an M.Ed. from Loyola University in Chicago.
 From 1961 to 1995 he served the Jesuit missions in Peru, working primarily in education.
 He served as President of two of Peru's Jesuit K-12 schools.

 For his efforts in pioneering a new model to prepare disadvantaged students for success in college and beyond, Fr.
 Foley has been profiled in national media outlets as well as the recipient of numerous awards.
-These include seven Honorary Doctorates, the National Catholic Education Association Seton Award, and the Presidential Citizens Medal from President George W. Bush.
+These include eight Honorary Doctorates, the National Catholic Education Association Seton Award, and the Presidential Citizens Medal from President George W. Bush.

-George V. Fornero, Ed.D., Chief Academic Officer
+Mary Kearney, Ed.D., Chief Academic Officer

 Michael Heidkamp, Director of Leadership Development and Support